kharts/LinguaLeoWordsAdder/README.md

 # LinguaLeoWordsAdder
-Application for batch adding multiple words to LinguaLeo
+Application for batch adding multiple words to LinguaLeo dictionary